capitalone/otvPlots/README.md

 Discrete and numeric variables are handled automatically and given separate treatment.
 All binary variables are treated as categorical.

-## Output files geneated by this package:
+## Output files geneated by this package

-1. A PDF file of plots, with each indivual page on one variable.
+### A PDF file of plots, with each indivual page on one variable.

 For each numerical variable, the output plots include
 * side-by-side boxplots (left),